-Effective in March 2017, we changed our overhead allocation methodology used in our segment disclosures to reflect how our chief operating decision maker evaluates our segments.
+As a result of the Share Exchange, in March 2017, we changed our overhead allocation methodology used in our segment disclosures to reflect how our chief operating decision maker evaluates our segments.
 Historically, the costs of all corporate functions were included on an allocated basis in each of the business segments' EBITDA.
 Under the revised allocation methodology, these costs are now reported and analyzed as part of "Corporate and Other" (previously "All Other and Eliminations").
 Our prior period segment EBITDA disclosures have been restated to reflect this change.